Case Study: How My First App Ranked #2 in the Google Play Store

 - Help members of my religious community set and reach their personal temple attendance goals

-I set a time constraint of 2 months to design, develop, and publish the app.
+I set a time constraint of 2 months to design, develop, and publish my app.

 When I started this project in July 2016, there were only two direct competitors in the Google Play App Store: